 “May tend to put on weight.”

-This breed does not tend to show any particular inclination to put on weight but may gain weight quickly if indulged by a life characterised by too much sedentariness and an incorrect diet.
+This breed does not tend to show any particular inclination to gain weight, but it may gain weight quickly if indulged in a life characterised by too much sedentariness and an incorrect diet.
 In addition, prize treats and food sharing from the table should be limited to keep them in excellent physical shape.

 Jack Russel Terrier Learning